 Knowledge Level: Beginner

-Contested over three laps, track sprinting is not just a battle of power and speed but also of wit, intelligence and tactics.
-In the early part of the contest you can expect to see riders slowly circle the track in a game of 'cat and mouse', each trying to out-position their rival in order to launch a surprise dash for the line.
-The race often comes down to the last 50m but you may see some riders choosing to go early – it seemed to work for Sir Chris Hoy.
+The head to heads are contested over three laps.
+Track sprinting is not just a battle of power and speed but also of wit, intelligence and tactics.
+In the early part of the contest you can expect to see riders slowly circle the track in a game of 'cat and mouse', sometimes coming to a complete standstill, each trying to out-position their rival in order to launch a surprise dash for the line.

 On the face of it, the scratch sounds simple.
 Riders race on the track for 15km (10km for women) and the first across the line wins.
 This may sound straightforward, but between the massed start and final sprint for the line, lies 60 laps where strategy and tactics will play a huge part in the outcome of the race.

-Within the bunch will be riders whose strengths lie in endurance and riders whose strengths lie in sprinting.
-The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them at the finish.
-The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap, or a sprint for the line will be wasted.
+Within the bunch will be riders whose strength lies in endurance and riders who favour sprinting.
+The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them in the dash for the line.
+The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap or a sprint for the line will be irrelevant.

 The blend of skills on show and tactics employed make the scratch one of the most exciting races to watch.
 There is lots of action as riders make attacks and either gain a lap or are chased down by the pack.
 It’s not enough just to lap the field though –riders need to make sure they have saved enough energy for the finish too.